Vasyl Ivanchuk: Since 2013

 Ivanchuk played in the 2013 Candidates Tournament, which took place in London, from 15 March to 1 April.
 He finished seventh, with a score of +3−5=6.
 The tournament was notable for his unusually poor time management (he lost two games on time), as well as his major impact on the leaderboard despite being a tail ender: he managed to defeat both leaders Magnus Carlsen (round 12) and Vladimir Kramnik (round 14), resulting in Carlsen qualifying for the World Chess Championship by tiebreak.

 In 2016, Ivanchuk won the World Rapid Chess Championship in Doha, Qatar, with a score of 11/15.
 He defeated Carlsen, among many others.

-In recent years, Ivanchuk has started playing checkers and has achieved a certain level of success.
-In the World Draughts Federation's July 2019 ranking list he was ranked number 1111 in the world, with a rating of 1997.
+In July 2016, Ivanchuk began playing checkers and has achieved a certain level of success.
+In the World Draughts Federation's database, he achieved his peak rating of 1997 in July 2019, and his peak ranking at No. 1050 in July 2024.

 Playing style

-Ivanchuk is regarded by his peers and many observers as a chess genius.
-Kasparov explained in an interview that Ivanchuk had a level equivalent to that of a world champion although he had never been one.

-Ivanchuk has a phenomenal photographic memory which allowed him to have an extremely developed opening repertoire even before the advent of computers.
-He is able to play a very large number of openings at a very high level which makes it difficult to prepare against him.
-This was explained to him by his coach when he was young and led to a funny anecdote against Suetin.

-Moreover, Ivanchuk has a very imaginative game with many new ideas that mixes imagination, technique, ingenuity, maturity of style and fighting spirit.
+Vasyl Ivanchuk is possessing of a unique and daring playing style consisting of extraordinary creativity fused with high-level technical play, often leading to considerable imbalances.
+Ivanchuk is well known for his imaginative play, seemingly breaking all principles with sudden sacrifices consisting of deep and immense calculation rather than material balances.
+The sharp contrast of Ivanchuk creating a narrow path, a path only fit for one to prevail and enter through.